nickvidal/community-growth/README.md

 * The CHAOSS project can provide a channel for cross-project discussion and collaboration.
 * Suggestion: call these reports "Open Source Community Health and Analytics Reports," or OSCHAR for short.
 At each CHAOSSCon, we organize a special ceremony called OSCHAR Awards, where we recognize the best reports.

-### Internatinal Expansion
+### International Expansion

-As the CHAOSS community grows, it’s important to expand the project internationally.
-One organization that is progressing well on this regard is the OpenChain project, whose specification has been translated into Chinese, German, Italian, Japanese, Korean, Polish, Portuguese, and Spanish.
+* Learn from the OpenChain project, whose specification has been translated into Chinese, German, Italian, Japanese, Korean, Polish, Portuguese, and Spanish.
 These translations attract a more diverse set of individuals and organizations to the project, who in return contribute back to the project making it even better.
+* Work with Affiliates and Ambassadors to create CHAOSS publications in new languages.
+* Work with Affiliates and Ambassadors to organize events (see the Events page below).

 ### Events

-Grow CHAOSScon as the main event while promoting “satellite” events and activities worldwide.
-In the future, with the assistance from CHAOSS Affiliates and Ambassadors, we may have “CHAOSScamps” happening within open source organizations, companies, and universities from around the world, helping to nourish better and healthier communities everywhere.
+* Grow CHAOSScon as the main event while promoting “satellite” events and activities worldwide.
+* With the assistance from CHAOSS Affiliates and Ambassadors, promote “CHAOSScamps” at open source organizations, companies, and universities worlwide.
+* Expand the events page to allow the addition of satellite events and activities by partners, affiliates, and ambassadors.

 ## KPIs & Metrics